SvenTiigi/WhatsNewKit/README.md

 let whatsNewVersion2 = whatsNews.get(byVersion: "2.0.0")

 // If you want the WhatsNew for your current App-Version
-// based on the CFBundleShortVersionString from Bundle.Main let currentWhatsNew = whatsNews.get()
+// based on the CFBundleShortVersionString from Bundle.main let currentWhatsNew = whatsNews.get()

 ```